-Overview of the InstituteDuring the Summer Faculty Institute participants converse about and explore elements of teaching, research, and collegiality extending from constructing syllabi to managing preparation-time wisely, from enlisting colleagues as critics of our writing to managing writing-time wisely, from serving on departmental committees to taking part in the conversation about what it means to be a Tier-One Christian University.
+Overview of the InstituteDuring the Summer Faculty Institute participants converse about and explore elements of teaching, research, and collegiality extending from constructing syllabi to managing preparation-time wisely, from enlisting colleagues as critics of our writing to managing writing-time wisely, from serving on departmental committees to taking part in the conversation about what it means to be an R1 Christian University.

 - From the first, emphasizing the importance of generating new insights or knowledge and spreading that new material through research and publication as well as through our teaching.

 - Helping participants articulate a plan of coinherence between research and teaching which includes developing a research agenda, a five-year plan for accomplishing that agenda, and ideas about how to integrate teaching and research into a seamless web of productivity.

 - Exploring regular daily writing combined with satisfactory, but not excessive, preparation for the classroom.

 - Exploring the art of teaching while eliciting insights from participants into teaching and learning and adding insights from experienced teachers as well.

 - Providing guidance about the effective use of technology in the classroom.

 - Modeling team teaching, and inviting reflections about the process.